Guided Pheasant Hunts Kansas

 • Game farms are a great option for your dogs that do not have a lot of experience.

-There is not wright or wrong choice, it depends on what your group is looking to experience.
+There is no right or wrong choice, it depends on what your group is looking to experience.
 Both hunts offer great fun and excitement.

 At NCK Outfitters we hunt only wild pheasants.
 Contact us if you would like to come and experience a true wild pheasant hunt in Kansas.